 In addition to evaluating actual sources compared to initially perceived sources, our technology also looks at the behavior of each visitor.
 Standard behaviors can vary based on industry and specific domain, so looking at benchmarks and averages for a particular site can be helpful.
-For example, when it comes to frequency capping, we can see on average how many times a typical visitor clicks on links or how many times within a given timeframe they revisit the same page.
+For example, when it comes to frequency capping, we can see on average how many times a typical visitor clicks on links or how many times they revisit the same page within a given timeframe.
 If a particular IP returns to a site or performs a specific action several more times than the average site visitor, additional cybersecurity challenges can be run to determine whether or not they are suspicious users.
-Additionally, automation tools like malicious scrapers can also have very specific patterns of behavior that can be monitored on a domain when they are scanning for promotions, prices and other website information.
+Additionally, automation tools like malicious scrapers can also have very specific patterns of behavior that can be monitored on a domain when they are scanning for promotions, prices, and other website information.
 By looking at the aim of each action, the origin of the traffic, and the way each visitor moves throughout the site, cybersecurity technology can determine their level of validity.
-We present these findings to the client, and help them determine how critical each IVT type is for them, based on their specific benchmarks and what is standard for their industry.
+We present these findings to the client and help them determine how critical each IVT type is for them based on their specific benchmarks and what the standard is for their industry.

 Avoiding false positives.

-Just because one cybersecurity challenge notices a behavioral anomaly or suspicious source, that does not automatically mean that visitor is invalid.
-If technology was designed to immediately block that user before performing additional tests, they could be incorrectly marked as a false positive for IVT.
+Just because one cybersecurity challenge notices a behavioral anomaly or suspicious source, that does not automatically mean that the visitor is invalid.
+If technology was designed to block that user immediately before performing additional tests, they could be incorrectly marked as a false positive for IVT.
 In order to avoid this, our technology runs thousands of challenges before determining whether or not a user is likely invalid.
-All challenges are run within seconds, so results can be delivered in real time.
-This information is segmented in the back end as data and then analyzed by our team to say whether a visitor is malicious, and what type of threat they fall under.
+All challenges are run within seconds, so results can be delivered in real-time.
+This information is segmented in the back end as data and then analyzed by our team to say whether a visitor is malicious and what type of threat they fall under.

 Handling IVT based on customer parameters.